dantuluri/blog/views/iarrc18/main.md

 ## Hardware / Mechanical
 ***

 Remember when I said I left MVRT because I didn't like the mechanical/hardware part?
 I still don't 100% love it, but I learned how to at least like it to build my robot.
 Hardware for me took the longest time, since designing parts and figuring out what components I needed took time and research.
 Stuff like what boards were compatible with I2C protocol was foreign to me a couple months ago, but now I think I've gotten a good of a grasp of the various protocols I used (and made) so that I can use it for brushed motor and servo motor control.

 ### Learning CAD in 3 Days
-Sometimes at the end of June I realized that my noob Tinkercad skills weren't going to help.
+Sometimes at the end of June, I realized that my noob Tinkercad skills weren't going to help.
 I made a couple of rough models in Tinkercad, but there were several limitations with what you can do on a CAD software that's purely online.
 After doing some research I found that Fusion360 was the best option to use.
 They had several tutorials for noobs who used Tinkercad in the past and wanted to get more functionality, like me.

 **It took me a grueling 3 complete days and nights to learn Fusion360 from top to bottom.**